x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 You can create a connector to enforce encryption via transport layer security (TLS).
 You can also apply other security restrictions such as specifying domain names or IP address ranges that your partner organization sends mail from.

 > [!NOTE]
-> Setting up a connector to exchange mail with a partner organization is optional; mail flows to and from your partner organization without connectors.
+> Setting up a connector to exchange mail with a partner organization is optional; mail flows to and from your partner organization occur without connectors.

 If you use a third-party cloud service for email filtering and need instructions for making this work with Microsoft 365 or Office 365, see [Mail flow best practices for Exchange Online and Microsoft 365 or Office 365 (overview)](../../mail-flow-best-practices/mail-flow-best-practices.md).

 ## Using connectors to exchange email with a partner organization

-By default, Microsoft 365 or Office 365 sends mail using TLS encryption, provided that the destination server also supports TLS.
+By default, Microsoft 365 or Office 365 sends mails using TLS encryption, provided that the destination server also supports TLS.
 If your partner organization supports TLS, you only need to create a connector if you want to enforce certain security restrictions - for example, you always want TLS applied, or you require certificate verification whenever mail is sent from your partner to your organization.

 > [!NOTE]
 > For information about TLS, see [How Exchange Online uses TLS to secure email connections](https://docs.microsoft.com/microsoft-365/compliance/exchange-online-uses-tls-to-secure-email-connections) and for detailed technical information about how Exchange Online uses TLS with cipher suite ordering, see [Enhancing mail flow security for Exchange Online](https://www.microsoft.com/microsoft-365/blog/2015/06/29/enhancing-mail-flow-security-for-exchange-online/).

-When you set up a connector, email messages are checked to make sure they meet the security restrictions that you specify.
-If email messages don't meet the security restrictions that you specify, the connector will reject them, and those messages will not be delivered.
-This makes it possible to set up a secure communication channel with a partner organization.
+When you set up a connector, email messages are checked to ensure they meet the security restrictions that you specify.
+If email messages don't meet the security restrictions that you specify, the connector rejects them, and those messages will not be delivered.
+This behavior of the connector makes it possible to set up a secure communication channel with a partner organization.

-You can set up one or both of the following depending on your requirements:
+You can set up one or both of the following, depending on your requirements:

 - [Set up a connector to apply security restrictions to mail sent from Microsoft 365 or Office 365 to your partner organization](#set-up-a-connector-to-apply-security-restrictions-to-mail-sent-from-microsoft-365-or-office-365-to-your-partner-organization)